osrf/ros2multirobotbook/src/simulation.md

   the introduction of a new fleet, both of which can inform purchasing decisions for facility owners.

-- **Robust testing:** Robots in simulation do not run out of battery.
+- **Robust testing:** Robots in simulation do not run out of battery and don't cost any money if your robots happen to unfortunately crash into something.
 Scenarios can be tested for hours at a stretch, at faster speeds, to fine tune algorithms and verify their robustness.
 As scenarios in simulation are repeatable, fixes for undesirable bugs encountered can be readily validated.